 Are electric cars good for the environment?

 We know that EVs have a much smaller environmental impact than other cars, but are electric cars good for the environment?

 Electric cars do create a smaller carbon footprint than other vehicles, even when you take into consideration charging, manufacturing, emissions and battery production/scrapping.
 A study by the University of Cambridge found that EVs are better for the climate in 95% of the world.

-To produce a battery, raw materials are needed which need to be mined, then produced and transported in what is a lengthy, expensive, and energy-inefficient process.
+To produce a battery, raw materials are required, and these materials need to be mined, then produced and transported in what is a lengthy, expensive, and energy-inefficient process.